bbc/psammead/README.md

 [See documentation on the Styled Components site](https://www.styled-components.com/docs/tooling#babel-plugin)

+**NOTE**: if you run into issues with CSS not being applied to your components, it is likely that there is a duplicated `styled-components` somewhere in your dependencies, which is not compatible with `styled-components` which acts as a singleton.
+You can run [npm dedupe](https://www.styled-components.com/docs/faqs#duplicated-module-in-node_modules) or [write your own bash script](https://github.com/BBC-News/psammead/blob/9f30156d5a602b0dbeb427c29568022284746fee/package.json#L9) to resolve the duplication.

 ## Browser support

 We strive for components to conform to the following minimum levels of support, but please check each component's individual README.